Toxic Work Environment: 18 Examples and How to Improve It

 To avoid sending great employees packing, recognize performance on a broader scale and outside the confines of monetary rewards.
 Encourage managers to recognize their direct reports’ effort and reward their achievements with prizes centered on wellness, such as a comped fitness class, gift card to a favorite restaurant or an extra day off.
 Additionally, create a platform for individuals to congratulate and thank their coworkers for a job well done.
 This will motivate employees and encourage a team-oriented mindset.

 The Problem: High turnover is almost always a guaranteed sign of a toxic company culture.
-Not only will a bad culture drive employees away, it will also deter job seekers from taking your organization seriously; more than 30 percent of workers say they left a job in the first 90 days because “company culture was not as expected” and 20 percent reported switching industries because of a “toxic work environment/culture.”
-If you’re saying goodbye to employees left and right, they’re probably looking for a less toxic work culture.
+Not only will a bad culture drive employees away, it will also deter job seekers from taking your organization seriously.
+If you notice high turnover, employees are probably looking for a less-toxic work environment.

 The Fix: It’s time to double down on your company culture strategy.
 To do that, however, you need to understand the root of the problem.
 Probe employees during exit interviews on their reasons for leaving.
 Try to understand what it was about your culture that frustrated them and which aspects they found difficult to part with.